P44-DSB - Information for installation and support

 • External voltage on the DALI bus can damage the P44-DSB, e.g. direct application of mains voltage between the DALI terminals or an external DALI power supply.

-• The P44-DSB is used to integrate DALI LED drivers and ECGs into Digital Strom.
-DALI input devices (e.g. rotary dimmers or color wheels, but also light sensors) are not supported due to their principle, these want to send commands directly to the DALI drivers and are not designed to transmit data to a higher-level control system like Digital Strom.
+• The P44-DSB is designed to integrate DALI LED drivers and ECGs into Digital Strom.
+DALI input devices (e.g. buttons, rotary dimmers or color wheels, but also light sensors) are not supported due to their operating principle, which is sending commands directly to the DALI drivers rather than to transmit data to a higher-level control system like Digital Strom.

 • The DALI bus has a very slow data rate by today's (and even then, DALI was invented around 2000) standards.
 The bus can only transfer 1200bits/second (for comparison: Ethernet has at least 1000000 bits/second, gladly 10 or 100 times more).
 This is not noticeable in operation, and makes the DALI bus robust and uncomplicated in wiring.